savi-lang/savi/docs/intro-vs-pony.md

 #### FFI Block

-While in pony we use @ to mark that we are calling the C function, in mare we declare an ffi block:
+While in pony we use `@` to mark that we are calling a C function, in Mare we declare an `:ffi` type:

 ```mare
 :ffi LibC
   :fun printf (format CPointer(U8), arg1 CPointer(U8)) I32
 ```

-In the example above you see that we are declearing plaint functions.
-You need to specify all types just like in pony.
-All ffi functions have `non` rcap
+In the example above you see that we are declearing plain functions.
+You need to specify all types, just like in pony.
+All FFI functions have the `non` reference capability.

 #### Usage example

-In Mare all ffi functions are namespaced so to call them you can do this:
+In Mare, all FFI functions are namespaced by the `:ffi` type name you declared, so you can call them just like a method of a type is called:
 ```mare
 :class Greeting
   :prop message1 String